Vicki Abadesco | Founder & Director of Infinite Possibilities

 Amy MacClain | Chief Synthesizer & Rockstar of Special Projects

-Amy is the Director of Special Projects for Soul Shoppe, and a licensed facilitator who has presented to over 100,000 students, teachers and parents.
+Amy is the Chief Synthesizer, Lead Facilitator & Director of Special Projects for Soul Shoppe.
+As a licensed facilitator, Amy has presented to over 100,000 students, teachers and parents.
 Amy has a BA in Psychology from the University of California, San Diego, and has done extensive post-graduate training in Re-Evaluation Counseling, Developmental Neuro-Science, Somatic Experiencing, Meditation and Social Justice.
 She has worked with and supported global organizations like The Pachamama Alliance and Music In Schools Today, consulting on projects and curriculum development.

 If you really knew Amy you would know…